suryakant54321/ISTSOS-PUCK/README.md

 B. Usage of ISTSOS-PUCK

-	For now thereis only one script "sosPUCKcreteService.py" Open script in text editor / directly execute using python / ipython
+	For now there is only one script "sosPUCKcreteService.py" Open script in text editor / directly execute using python / ipython

 ```sh